What are the main types of benefits and expenses?

-A P11D form must be submitted to HMRC at the end of the tax year for each employee who has received expenses or benefits - unless this is being dealt with entirely through the payroll.
+If employees’ expenses and benefits haven’t been dealt with entirely through payroll during the year, a P11D form must be submitted to HMRC at the end of the tax year for each employee who has received expenses or benefits.

 Additionally, a P11D(b) form may be required if: